 Once you join you will be taken through a 12-week foundation course, where you will learn the fundamentals of the practice.
 During this time you will develop the important aspects that are essential for further development, such as: learning how to relax at a physical, mental and emotional level.
 How to develop internal energy.
 How to move with an absence of unnecessary tension.
 If you are taking the Kung Fu or Taijiquan classes you will learn the basic traditional stances and forms, application, force training and philosophy.
 Basic here means important.

 If you are accepted as a student I will be your Sifu (teacher/master).
-Traditionally you call your teacher Sifu, not Sifu Tim (my name) and you would greet me with a Shaolin greeting.
+Traditionally you call your teacher Sifu, not Sifu Tim or by my first name.
+The traditional way to greet your Sifu is with a Shaolin greeting.
 But don’t worry, you’ll be taught all about this.

 As a student you are expected to practice what you are taught, so that when you return to the next class you have developed your skills.
 It is said that development is 10% teaching and 90% practice.
 If after the first three months you decide the arts are not for you, no problem.
 But you need to give them a reasonable amount of time to see.
 The reason we say 3 months is that a person cannot measure or fully appreciate the depths and breadth of these arts within a few lessons.
 There are many levels to these arts, which will be taught to you throughout the years of your practice.
 But nothing is wasted.
 Every skill you learn can be applied to everyday life.
 This is one of the beautiful things about these arts, they are practical and beneficial.